Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/working-with-templates.md

 ```
 {% endraw %}

-Above you can see we have declared a `collections` object which is made up of individual collection configurations.
-In this example, we are configuring a collection called `posts`.
+Above you can see a `collections` object was declared, which is made up of individual collection configurations.
+In this example, you are configuring a collection called `posts`.
 The renderer looks for a root directory called `_posts` within the `content` folder for individual pages to render.
-If we created another collection conf called `animals`, the renderer would look for a directory called `_animals` for content files to render.
+If you created another collection conf called `animals`, the renderer would look for a directory called `_animals` for content files to render.

 Each configuration item is made up of a few parts:
 - ###### `output`
   - **required**: false
   - **type**: `boolean`
   - **description**: This optional attribute determines whether the collections should render or not.
-When set to `false` virtual routes for the collection are not created.
+When set to `false`, virtual routes for the collection are not created.
 - ###### `route`
   - **required**: true
   - **type**: `string`
   - **default**: `none`
   - **description**: The `route` attribute is required and tells the renderer what pattern to generate collection routes from.
 A collection route should always include at least one valid dynamic namespace that uniquely identifies each collection member.
     - Any namespace in the route declaration which begins with `:` is considered dynamic.
-    - Only certain dynamic namespaces are recognized by kong as valid:
+    - Only certain dynamic namespaces are recognized by Kong as valid:
-      - `:title`: Replaces namespac with a contents `title`, declared in headmatter.
+      - `:title`: Replaces namespace with a contents `title`, declared in headmatter.
       - `:name`: Replaces namespace with the filename of a piece of content.
       - `:collection`: Replaces namespace with name of current collection.
       - `:stub`: Replaces namespace with value of `headmatter.stub` in each contents headmatter.
 - ###### `route`
     - **required**: true
       - **type**: `boolean`
       - **description**: The `layout` attribute determines what HTML layout the collections use to render.
-The path root is assessed from within the current themes `layouts` directory.
+The path root is accessed from within the current themes `layouts` directory.

 ##### `content/_posts/post1.md`